guardian/mobile-n10n/docs/architecture/03-postgresql-upgrade.md

 We create an empty Postgresql 13 database and use logical replication to continuously replicate data from production database.

-Logical replication has some limitations, which however does not affect us in our case.
+Logical replication has [some restrictions](https://www.postgresql.org/docs/10/logical-replication-restrictions.html), but they do not affect the registrations database as the restricted features are not used.

 ```mermaid
 gantt